Morningstar88/Kalki/README.md

 # Mission

-Our aim is to be the fastest  + jobs aggregator in the East.
+Our aim is to be the fastest environmental crowdfunding + green jobs aggregator in the East.
 Kickstarter and StartSomeGood have already done a fantastic job starting the crowdfunding industry.
-They host projects and take payments.
+These two sites host projects and take payments.
 Fiverr and 104 are good at getting people work.
+To build on their excellent work, we need to localize, specialize, and start small.

 Why are we building Kalki?

-- Start small (less than 100USD)
+- **Start small** You can fundraise less than 100USD.
+Even 20USD is fine.)
-- Focus on clenaing the Earth.
+- **Cleaning the Earth** We want to pay people 300TWD/per hour to clean beaches, pick up plastic bottles, plant trees, and fix the environment.
-- Focus on localizing to your town.
+- **Localize*** We'll give you the software to run a Kalki node in your own town.
+It's totally free.
-- Run software yourself.
+- **Decentralized Open Source Network**.
+Take our software and do anything you want with it.
+The only limit is your imagination.
-- Increasing code literacy (to use Kalki, you need some HTML, CSS and coding skills).
+- **Increasing code literacy** (to use Kalki, you need some HTML, CSS and coding skills).

 ## Open Source Crowdfunding Network

 Set up your own beautiful open source website in 15 minutes.
-Check out this example:
+Check out this example for Danshui, Taiwan:

 https://tamsui.surge.sh

 We want to build an open source network of crowdfunding/job sites.
+We'll make lists of nodes here.

 https://codepen.io/Teeke/live/eYBZPYo